Meet The Team

 Tutor

 Sharon comes with a wealth of experience in education and training, and the learner is at the heart of all of her delivery.
-She is responsible for the Traineeship programme and our accredited maths and English courses, and has a particular
+She is responsible for our accredited maths and English courses, and has a particular

 affinity with our young people, inspiring them through humour and a friendly delivery style to motivate them to achieve their potential.